Between Escape and Transformation: My Journey with Words

 Words, Words Everywhere:

 I read many different kinds of authors back then.
-My favorite (and still my favorite today) was Ken Follett.
+My favorite author (and still my favorite today) was Ken Follett.
 HisThe Pillars of the Earth was the only book I loved enough to read twice.
-He wasn’t the only one who captured my imagination, though.
+He wasn’t the only one who captured my imagination though.
 I also read most of the books by Jeffrey Archer, as well as Atlas Shrugged and The Fountainhead by Ayn Rand.
+And like most, I have read and enjoyed Lord of the rings and The Hobbit by JRR Tolkien.
 I still have a library in my home dedicated to those authors...a small reminder of the worlds I once loved losing myself in.
+I read horror fiction as well, reading most of the books by Stephen King.

 That love of words naturally found another outlet for expression: poetry.
 I was a self-proclaimed poet back then in high school, with poems published in the school yearbook and a few competition wins to my name.
-My grandfather nurtured that love early on, proudly sharing my poems with others and reading every short story I wrote with genuine interest and thoughtful feedback.
+My paternal grandfather nurtured that love early on, proudly sharing my poems with others and reading every short story I wrote with genuine interest and giving thoughtful feedback.
+Scrabble was my favorite board game when I was growing up and I don’t like board games in general.

 My passion for writing even shaped my choices as I got older.
+I chose English Literature as one of my Majors during my Bachelors, besides Psychology and Political Science, reading Chaucer, Shakespeare, Wordsworth, Keats and Frost as a part of the curriculum.
 While still in college, I completed a postgraduate diploma in journalism simply because I loved writing so deeply, even though I ultimately chose a different career path.
 I did, however, dabble a little in that world: I worked on an editorial team at a marketing company and later let my creativity flow as a copywriter at an advertising firm, an experience I thoroughly enjoyed, though it was brief.

 As life unfolded, though, the practicalities of education and building a future took priority, and the creative part of me was quietly set aside.
 I still have a collection of poems from those younger days, titled Bare Hymns.
 When I revisit them now, they feel a little raw and juvenile, but they remind me of the voice I was still learning to find.
 At the time, writing poems helped me articulate emotions I didn’t yet have words for, and gave me a way to understand what I was feeling.